TatianaAndreeva/emlid-docs/docs/reach/common/reachview3/countries/switzerland.md

 Your base or NTRIP service should be in `ETRS89`.
 The following methods are used to perform the datum conversion: `CHENyx06` grid, `Helmert (7-parameters)`.

-When setting up a base station on a benchmark, enter `ETRS89` geographic coordinates (lat/long) and ellipsoidal height in the ReachView 3 *Settings* ⇒ *Base mode* tab.
+When setting up a base station on a benchmark, enter `ETRS89` geographic coordinates (lat/long) and ellipsoidal height in the ReachView 3 *Settings / Base mode*.